Frameworks Javascript Tutorials

 </div>

-This loops over the speakers array and show their firstName, lastName and number of talks they have.
-We plan to convert these into links which we can click to see a more detailed information of that particular speaker.
+This loops over the speaker's array and shows their firstName, lastName, and number of talks they have.
+We plan to convert these into links that we can click to see more detailed information about that particular speaker.

 import {